211025-Enterprise/Evan_Ritchey_orm_p1/README.md

 #### FieldValuePair (fvp):

+> Lworm.FieldValuePair[] fvp = new Lworm.FieldValuePair[#]

+Which contains items of:

 > Lworm.FieldValuePair("fieldName",value) //where value corresponds to the type of "field"

-> Lworm.FieldValuePair[] fvp = new Lworm.FieldValuePair[#]

-Each item in this list is a constraint on the database query
+Each item of the list is a constraint on the database query

 ___